holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 5.2 Interpretation Authority

 As a Partner, you may use your reasonable judgment to interpret this Constitution and anything under its authority.
 You may further interpret how these apply within any specific situation you face, and act based on your interpretations.
-However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
-You may not use any interpretation that conflicts with this context.
+However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it, and within any official interpretation rulings of that Circle or any Super-Circle thereof.
+You may not use any interpretations that conflict with that context or those rulings.

 ### 5.3 Individual Initiative